Affidavits & Instructions

-Please remember that all affidavits are essentially sworn statements and will be notarized.
+Please remember that all affidavits are essentially sworn statements and will need to be notarized.
+To assist with this all Animal Control Officers are notaries and will be able to notarize your signature.
 It is imperative that all information is as accurate as possible and the affidavit is complete in its entirety.
 In the event that the offending party wishes to contest the complaint and a court date is requested, all parties who have completed an affidavit concerning the issue will be called as witnesses for the court hearing.

 Bay County Animal Services wishes to make the process of addressing your complaint as efficient as possible.
 Listed below you will find copies of Bay County Animal Control's affidavits complete with thorough instructions on how to complete each specific affidavit.